 M.A. and B.A.
 Hon.
 (Political Science), McGill University

 Professor and Tier I CRC in Ethics & Global Social Change (renewed 2018), Dept. of Philosophy, University of Guelph, 2010 to present.

 Assistant Professor (1998-2004) Associate Professor of Political Science, Williams College, 2004-2010

 Residential Fellow, Radcliffe Institute for Advanced Study, Harvard University, 2001-2002

 SSHRC Post-doctoral fellow, Wiener Center, JFK School of Government, Harvard University, 1997-1998

 - Poverty, Solidarity, and Poor-led Social Movements (Oxford University Press, 2021).
-Download a free copy of the book here
+Open access – download here.

 - Exploitation: From Practice to Theory.
 Eds.
 Monique Deveaux and Vida Panitch.
 Rowman & Littlefield, February 2017

 - Introduction to Social and Political Philosophy: Texts and Cases.
 Eds.
 Monique Deveaux and Omid Payrow Shabani.
 Oxford University Press, 2014

 - Reading Onora O’Neill.
 Eds.
 M. Deveaux, D. Archard, D.Weinstock & N. Manson.
 Routledge, 2013.